Maximum Destruction: History

 In 2016, Meents's two stepsons, Colton and Jared Eichelberger, joined the team.
 At World Finals 17, both Meents and Colton competed in the main events while Jared competed in the Young Guns Shootout.
 During the racing encore, Meents jumped his truck over five monster trucks.
 In an attempt to break this record, he tried to jump over six trucks in April at Levis Stadium, though the trucks were positioned to either side of the area Meents was jumping, thus not breaking the record.
 This was mainly because of the conditions of the muddy track.
 He later reattempted this, successfully jumping over six trucks later in the same month at MetLife Stadium in East Rutherford, New Jersey.

 In 2017, Meents sustained an injury and was unable to compete.
 Due to his injury, Meents did not compete in World Finals 18.
 Dennis Anderson also sustained an injury, making this the first time where Meents and Anderson both did not compete in the World Finals; Anderson would retire after that season.

 In 2018, at World Finals 19, the Max-D team celebrated their 15-year anniversary of the truck with a special encore after competition ended, featuring all the Max-D truck designs throughout the past years, including the original Maximum Destruction appearance.

+In late 2023, Meents announced that the 2024 season would be his last as a driver, and he would be the sole domestic Max-D driver for the season, with Blake Granger driving international dates.
+However, on February 4, 2024, Meents sustained a neck injury that ended his season.
+Colton Eichelberger returned to take over driving for a period, with Granger and Coty Saucier replacing Meents for the remainder of the year.
+On October 12, 2024, Max-D competed for the last time at Accor Stadium in Sydney, Australia.